 A jet card typically refers to debit card-style private jet travel programs that enable you to prepay for flights.
 You can then book at a contracted hourly rate with guaranteed availability.

-More recent are jet card programs that off dynamic pricing where each flight is priced at market rates when you call to book.
+More recent are jet card programs that offer dynamic pricing, where each flight is priced at market rates when you call to book.
 This is similar to when you charter on a flight-by-flight basis, referred to as on-demand or ad hoc charter.

 An advantage of fixed-rate programs is you can book, cancel, rebook or change flight times if needed, and you keep your contracted rate so long as you are doing so in advance of your contracted booking and cancelation deadlines.
 With dynamic pricing programs, your trip will be requoted each time you make a change.